romanhujer/SmartHandController_for_ASi_mount/README.md

 NOTE:
 ! ! !
-A L P H A  -  V E R S I O N  _ N O T _ W O R K I N G  _  N O W  ! ! !
+A L P H A  _  V E R S I O N  _  P A R T I A L L Y _  W O R K I N G_  N O W  ! ! !

+For SQM with TSL2591 sensor need using customized library.
+Download from  https://github.com/hjd1964/Adafruit_TSL2591_Library

+For SQM V1.0 with TSL2591 sensor need using customized library from https://github.com/hjd1964/Adafruit_TSL2591_Library

 The SHC adds dedicated hand controller functionality to an OnStep or OnStepX telescope controller.
 This firmware is designed to run on ESP32 (recommended) or Teensy3.2 or Teensy4.0 hardware.